6:02 AM EST: Reviews

 Blair Brown received positive recognition for her performance.

 The A.V.
-Club's Noel Murray graded the episode with an A−, explaining that though he did not want to give a full review until the season finale aired, he was "enjoying how Fringes third season is wrapping up", such as "the cross-cutting between Earth-1 and Earth-2, and the sense of imminent doom."
+Clubs Noel Murray graded the episode with an A−, explaining that though he did not want to give a full review until the season finale aired, he was "enjoying how Fringes third season is wrapping up", such as "the cross-cutting between Earth-1 and Earth-2, and the sense of imminent doom."
 Murray continued that he "especially liked... that in the midst of all this end-times rush, it pauses periodically to check in with the various characters in short one-on-one scenes, strengthening our sense of what these relationships mean.
 (It's something that Fringe has gotten good at in the past year-and-a-half, and something I wouldn't have predicted for the show back in season one.)"
 Writing for the Los Angeles Times, critic Andrew Hanson noted Fringe is preparing for the finale, calling "6:02 AM EST" a "movement episode [that] give[s] an opportunity to get everyone into place for the big climax" in a vein similar to the television series Lost.
 Hanson enjoyed the two "sleights of hand", explaining he was surprised by Fauxlivia's universe-crossing device failing and what happened to Peter after touching the machine.

-IGN's Ramsey Isler rated the episode 7.5/10, writing "This week's episode wasn't an edge-of-your seat masterpiece, but it scores high marks for character development and putting the pieces in place for a great season finale."
+IGNs Ramsey Isler rated the episode 7.5/10, writing "This week's episode wasn't an edge-of-your seat masterpiece, but it scores high marks for character development and putting the pieces in place for a great season finale."
 Like Hanson, Isler loved the outcome of Peter and the machine, calling it a "nice plot twist"; he also praised Blair Brown as "one of the many under-appreciated elements of the series."
 Writing for Mania.com, critic Kurt Anthony Krug acknowledged the episode "had a tough act to follow" after the previous week's episode, but stated "it's still pretty good".
 Sarah Stegall from SFScope was happy to see Peter "taking a more active role" with the machine plotline, but disliked the episode's religious elements, believing that Walter's scene in the church "felt forced".
 Stegall concluded her review noting "This episode felt like the first part of a chess game, as the pieces are arranged on the board.
 The big move is coming up, the endgame that will decide who wins and who loses".